 Quality, affordable child care is critical for both the economic security of low-income parents, as it allows them to work, and for the development of children.
 Yet the cost puts quality child care out of reach for many families.
-The average cost in Mississippi for an infant in a child care center is more than \$4,800 a year; for an infant and a 4-year-old, it's more than \$8,800.
-A family at the poverty line with an infant and toddler in child care would therefore have to spend 36 percent of its income on child care, if paying the state average cost.
+The average cost in Massachusetts for an infant in a child care center is more than \$17,000 a year; for an infant and a 4-year-old, it's nearly \$30,000.
+A family at the poverty line with an infant and toddler in child care would therefore have to spend 123 percent of its income on child care, if paying the state average cost.
 Without a subsidy, low-income families have no choice but to make cheaper and often less reliable arrangements.

 Medical costs can have devastating effects on already-strapped family budgets.
 The Census data show that 11.2 million more people across the U.S. would be in poverty if out-of-pocket medical costs were taken into account, showing the importance of quality, affordable health insurance.
 Medical costs are even more of a burden for the poor in states that have not taken advantage of the Affordable Care Act option to use federal Medicaid dollars to expand health coverage to low-income adults.
-Low-income adults in the 19 states, including Mississippi, that have not made this move are uninsured at nearly twice the rates of those in states that have taken this step to expand coverage.
+Low-income adults in the 19 states that have not made this move are uninsured at nearly twice the rates of those in states that have taken this step to expand coverage.
 They are too poor to qualify for health insurance subsidies through the Affordable Care Act, but are denied Medicaid, leaving them at even greater risk for overwhelming medical costs and, too often, forcing them to forgo necessary medical treatments.
-In Mississippi, the percentage of uninsured people has declined from 17.7 percent in 2011 to 12.7 percent in 2015.
-However, more than 108,000 Mississippians would benefit if our state chose to expand health coverage to our low-income neighbors.
+In Massachusetts, which has implemented the Medicaid expansion, the percentage of uninsured people has declined from 4.3 percent in 2011 to 2.8 percent in 2015.

 With few other options, many low-income Americans in a majority of states feel they must turn to payday loans and similar practices to cover these higher expenses.
 Unfortunately, this leads to higher costs still.
 These predatory lenders target low-income Americans and communities of color - nearly half of payday borrowers have a family income of under \$30,000.
 Nearly one in five borrowers relied on Social Security or some other form of government assistance.
 Payday lenders have been shown to be 2.4 times more concentrated in African American and Latino communities.
 Payday loan companies charge exorbitant interest rates - between 300 and 400 percent, on average, and fees that quickly rack up when borrowers are forced to take out loan after loan just to repay the previous loan.
 This traps the borrower in a cycle of debt.
 In fact, the average payday loan customer who borrows \$400 for a loan to help them get by until their next paycheck winds up paying back \$950 over 11 loan cycles in a year.
 In one-third of these cases, the borrower is forced to overdraw his or her checking account to pay off the loan, thereby incurring additional fees.
+Because of these abusive practices, Massachusetts has restrictions against payday lending.